TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/XL4015/readme.md

 At the same time, this can improve *efficiency* though, especially when larger currents are required: each time energy needs to be transferred back and forth, losses occur.
 With lower frequency, losses happen less frequent.

 Another positive effect of *low* switching frequencies is less *EMI* (electromagnetic interference).
-Using regulators with *low* switching frequencies like the *XL4015* seems especially appropriate for *DIY projects* where *makers* seldom pay attention to *EMI protection*.
+Using regulators with *low* switching frequencies like the *XL4015* are well-suited for *DIY projects* where *makers* seldom pay attention to proper *EMI protection*, and where miniaturization is not critical.

 ### Benefits of High Switching Frequency